WMD-group/ElementEmbeddings/data/README.md

 ## Random

-This is a set of 200-dimensional vectors in which the components are randomly generated.
+This is a set of 200-dimensional vectors in which the components are randomly generated

 ## SkipAtom